sitmun/sitmun-plugin-core/src/main/angular-library/USAGE.md

 </div>
 ```

-The layout is implemented using Angular Material Design components that are included in the ``.src/main/angular/app/app.module.ts`` as imports.
+The layout is implemented using [Angular Material Design](https://material.angular.io/) components that are included in the ``.src/main/angular/app/app.module.ts`` as imports.
 Whatever module, component or service to be used in the application must be declared in this file.

 ## <a name="toolbar">Customize Toolbar</a>

-The application toolbar consists of a toggle menu a home link with the application Logo an a text area with the name of the application:
+The application toolbar consists of a toggle menu a home link with the application logo and a text area with the name of the application:

 ```html
 	...